Spokeo/date_time_precision/README.md

 ## Formats

 It is useful to convert the various time classes into other formats that preserve the precision.
-The currently supported formats are Hash and JSON.
+The currently supported formats are Hash, JSON, and ISO 8601.

 Examples: